Edward L. Doheny

 Edward Laurence Doheny (/doʊˈhiːni/; August 10, 1856 – September 8, 1935) was an American oil tycoon who, in 1892, drilled the first successful oil well in the Los Angeles City Oil Field.
 His success set off a petroleum boom in Southern California, and made him a fortune when, in 1902, he sold his properties.

 He then began highly profitable oil operations in Tampico, Mexico's "golden belt", drilling the first well in the nation in 1901.
 He expanded operations during the Mexican Revolution, and opened large new oil fields in Lake Maracaibo (Venezuela).
 His holdings developed as the Pan American Petroleum & Transport Company, one of the largest oil companies in the world in the 1920s.

-In the 1920s, Doheny was implicated in the Teapot Dome Scandal and accused of offering a $100,000 bribe to United States Secretary of the Interior Albert Fall.
+In the 1920s, Doheny was implicated in the Teapot Dome scandal and accused of offering a $100,000 bribe to United States Secretary of the Interior Albert Fall.
 Doheny was twice acquitted of offering the bribe, but Fall was convicted of accepting it.
-Doheny and his second wife and widow, Carrie Estelle, were noted philanthropists in Los Angeles, especially regarding Catholic schools, churches and charities.
-The character J. Arnold Ross in Upton Sinclair's 1926-27 novel Oil! (the inspiration for the 2007 film There Will Be Blood) is loosely based on Doheny.
+Doheny and his second wife and widow, Margaret McFadden, were noted philanthropists in Los Angeles, especially regarding Catholic schools, churches and charities.
+The character J. Arnold Ross in Upton Sinclair's 1926-27 novel Oil! (itself the inspiration for the 2007 film There Will Be Blood) is loosely based on Doheny.

 Youth

 Edward L. Doheny was born in 1856 in Fond du Lac, Wisconsin, to Patrick "Pat" and Eleanor Elizabeth "Ellen" (née Quigley) Doheny.
 The family was Irish Catholic.
-His father was born in Ireland, and fled Tipperary in the wake of the Great Famine.
+His father was born in Ireland, and fled County Tipperary in the wake of the Great Famine.
 Patrick tried whaling after reaching Labrador.
-His mother was born in St. Johns, Newfoundland, and was a school teacher.
+His mother was born in St. John's, Newfoundland, and was a school teacher.
 After Patrick and Ellen married and moved to Wisconsin, Doheny's father became a construction laborer and gardener.

 Doheny graduated from high school in his fifteenth year, and was named the valedictorian of his class.
 Following his father's death several months after his graduation, Doheny was employed by the U.S. Geological Survey.
 In 1873 he was sent to Kansas with a party to survey and subdivide the Kiowa-Comanche lands.
 The following year he left the Geological Survey to pursue his fortune prospecting, first in the Black Hills of South Dakota, and then in Arizona Territory and New Mexico Territory.